Larsen15o9/Bitcoin/Installation.md

 Windows 10 already has built-in _unzipper_, so just right click on downloaded file and choose `Extract All...`.
 You can extract files to any path you like.

 After that is done, you shall proceed to [running NiceHash QuickMiner for the first time](https://github.com/nicehash/NiceHashQuickMiner/wiki/Starting-for-the-first-time).

+## 4. Optional: Remove previous version

+NiceHash QuickMiner has auto updater and will notify and install when there is new version so you do not have to manually install it again.
+But if for some reason, you are doing that, you have to uninstall previous version first.
+You can do that manually by removing all autostart tasks (remove autostart methods in QuickMiner) and removing all files or you can run `NiceHashQuickMiner.exe --uninstall --keepconfig` and everything will be done automatically for you.